 - Council for Higher Education Accreditation (USA) (Affiliate Member).

-What does accreditation from the British Accreditation Council really mean (BAC)?
-Dr Linda Meyer considers why accreditation with BAC is so significant for Boston as an institution, and outlines benefits for the student.
+What does it really mean that Boston has been awarded accreditation by the British Accreditation Council (BAC)?
+Dr Meyer considers why accreditation with the BAC is significant for Boston as an institution, and outlines some benefits for the student.

-Students, past and present, will reap the benefits of our accreditation with BAC.
+Boston students will reap the benefits of accreditation with BAC.
 These benefits include:

-- Boston offers qualifications that are assured both by the Council on Higher Education (CHE) (local) and, internationally, by the British Accreditation Council.
+- Boston is accredited by the Council on Higher Education (CHE) (local) and, internationally, by the BAC.

-- BAC endorsed qualifications could potentially open more doors for further education in Europe and the UK. ‘”This will always be at the discretion of the receiving institution” says Meyer.
-Furthermore, the “accreditation is recognised by the UK Visas & Immigration, part of the Home Office as a qualifying requirement for institutions wishing to enrol students on Short-Term Study Visas” (the-bac.org/about/).
+- Boston is a BAC accredited International provider.
+The BAC accreditation is recognised by the UK Visas & Immigration, part of the Home Office, as a qualifying requirement for institutions wishing to enrol students on Short-Term Study Visas (the-bac.org/about/).

-- Students at Boston are members of an institution that has credibility beyond the borders of South Africa.
+- Students will be part of an institution—Boston—that has credibility beyond the borders of South Africa.